New Technology In Hotels: The Modern Guest Room

 Truth is that innovations in technology have touched many facets of the hotel business – include in-room hotel technologies.
 With guest profiles range from techno-yuppies to seasoned veteran travellers who despise remote controls, rooms now need to be user-friendly and accessible for multiple digital devices and expectations.

 Recently Hospitalitynet.org featured a brief rundown of 10 somewhat new room technologies and why they matter to hoteliers.
-Some of our favourites include:
+Some of our favorites include:

-Keyless entry: Keyless entry is much more superior to magnetic swipe cards.
+Keyless entry: Mobile room keys are much more superior to magnetic swipe cards.
 It allows the savvy traveller to bypass that final wait and complete their trip in the most expedient fashion.
 On a practical level, and realistically, it’s much harder to lose your smartphone and at the same time your phone has the handy advantage of not being demagnetized by other things in your pocket!
 And it’s not surprising, due to boasting increased guest satisfaction, that several major hotel brands, such as Marriott, Hyatt, Intercontinental Group have begun rolling out smartphone keys, via their branded mobile apps – and with much success.

 We definitely like this one!